The course options, often referred to as ‘pathways’, are simple:

 Depending on the course, equine apprenticeships usually last 12-18 months.

 1. You may need to attend college whilst working for your employer.
 This can vary from one or two days every 4-6 weeks to 1 in every 5 working days – speak to prospective employers and Training Providers about this.
 You must be paid for your hours at college as well as your working hours.
-If the Apprenticeship course is supported by Educ8 Equine all training will be delivered within the workplace and you will not have to travel offsite to receive this part of your training.
+If the Apprenticeship course is supported by one of the workplace training providers all your training will be delivered within the workplace and you will not have to travel offsite to receive this part of your training.

 2. The employer must offer you adequate work-based opportunities to learn, practice and gain experience at everything needed to achieve their qualifications.
 This must amount to at least 20% of the time you spend at work (a minimum of 8 hours dedicated training each week).

 No charges will be passed on to you or your parents in return for training.
 The majority of Equine Apprenticeships are fully funded by the Government, and any cost incurred by an employer cannot be charged to you.

 The minimum hourly wage an Apprentice Groom must receive varies depending on their age and the stage you are at in your apprenticeship course.